 — Unsafe casts allow arbitrary breaches of safety and security similar to the breaches described in 6.11 “Pointer type conversions [HFC]”.

 Some languages also have implicit upcasts and downcasts as part of the language semantics.
-The same issues apply for implicit casts as for explicit casts.
+The same issues apply to implicit casts as for explicit casts.

 Related coding guidelines